20Sunny/INCREASE_GITHUB_VISITOR_COUNT/README.md

     <img src="https://profile-counter.glitch.me/20Sunny/count.svg" />

-in 'src' paste your visitior count image link<br>
+In 'src' paste your visitior count image link<br>

 Created by Sunny Sharma only for Edu. and fun purpose do not use it in wrong way<br>